Gautamshahi/TransportOntology/README.md

 In this work, we present a domain ontology for Transportation System.
 We have developed an ontology for a semantics-aware transportation system from the perspective of a traveler user, capable of answering general competence queries like the nearest bus stop to a particular place, the nearest parking slots available, etc. We have studied the transportation system of some of the big cities of the world and have tried to come up with a vocabulary that can be applied to any city with little modifications.
 This vocabulary is further aligned with an upper-level ontology to have a common starting point.

-Data set Used:- We mainly used the data from European Union Data Portal.
-TFL London, open data of different cities like Trento, London, Auckland.
+**Data set sed:- We mainly used the data from European Union Data Portal.
+TFL London, open data of different cities like Trento, London, Auckland.**

 *The work in submited for a publication so we can't relaease full version, Full Version will be uploaded soon.*